ctnadovich/ebrevet/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-The code for this project is (C) 2023 Chris Nadovich released for public use under the GPLv3 open source license.

 Copyright (C) 2023 Chris Nadovich
 This file is part of eBrevet <https://github.com/ctnadovich/ebrevet>.